AlliedPayment/SSOTest/README.md

-# SSOTest
+# Allied SSO Test

 Sample .Net Core SSO request test.

 Demonstrates how to create an authorization header and the proper format of an SSO request.

 ## Requirements
 - [.Net Core](https://www.microsoft.com/net/core)